emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Benefits of Participation

+* Market Research is a complex, recognized skill - you will recieve mentorship, training and education to grow you talent!
 * Opportunity to support and **influence the growth of Firefox OS in your market**.
 * Opportunity to **learn more about the mobile industry** in general and get coaching/mentoring on how to effectively collect/analyze market data.
 * Valuable research work experience to add to your CV.